grzesiek-galezowski/tdd-ebook/manuscript/360_Internals.md

 ## Summary

 In this chapter, I argued that not all communication between objects should be represented as public protocols.
-Instead, some of them should be encapsulated inside the object.
+Instead, some of it should be encapsulated inside the object.
 I also provided several examples to help you find such internal collaborators.